MODULE 4 - ASSIGNMENT

 Google Glass can change positively the educational industry where I am.
 In the video, you can see how Google Glass can transform medical education.
 Doctors and students wear Google Glasses, and they can communicate with each other.
 Now, this disruptive technology enables the professor to have an assessment tool where he can look at the activity pupils undertaking exactly through the students supplies.

-in the education industry.
-It will enable students to take notes when they go to class.
-Moreover, the
+education industry.
+It will enable students to take notes when they go to

 private life (Katyal, 2013).